Design detail sections:

 - Robot-managed vocabulary: wine and pasta

-We were recently asked “what is you highest level term that is the parent of all foods?”
-All references to whole plant or animal organisms are positioned under “food source” (FOODON:03411564).
-Note that one can use those terms without necessarily implying a food consumer context; i.e. “cattle” can be used in the context of animal veterinary information.
+All references to whole plant or animal organisms or general classes of them are positioned under a fairly shallow hierarchy called “food product organismal source” (FOODON:03411564).
+This also includes, where available, NCBITaxon organism terms which are situated under their full taxonomic hierarchy.
+Note that one can use an organismal source term without necessarily implying a food consumer context; i.e. “cattle” can be used in the context of animal veterinary information.